 All the Islabikes in their fleet are pre-owned but go through their rigorous maintenance schedule before being sent onto their next home.

+Do you have an old Islabike that’s been outgrown?
 The Bike Club will also buy any old Islabikes you currently have to add to their fleet.

 Where to buy cheap Islabikes